CloudDefenseAI/charts/README.md

 ## PRE-REQUISITES (Customer Reponsibility)

-Required Skills Person:
+Required Skills/Person:
 1. **Mid to Senior DevOps resource/person with knowledge of Docker, Kubernetes, Helm, Cloud and your infrastructure.**

-Time needed:
-1. Approx 2 hours
+2. Time needed: Approx 2 hours for Pre-requisites, Approx 2 hours for CloudDefense.ai HELM chart.
+May also require a video call for debugging session

-There are three main pre-requisites for a production grade cdefense installation on-premises
+There are three main pre-requisites for a cdefense installation on-premises

 1. A managed Postgres instance (for ex.
 AWS RDS db.r5.large) (Postgres is a Relational DB.
 Learn more about what is Postgres: https://www.postgresql.org/)
     1. enable automated backups